bobby-didcoding/django-tutorial/steps/module_1.md

 ```

 ## Steps/Commands
 You should now have a directory called 'django_course' in your development directory.
-This will be known as your root directory.
+This will be known as your 'root directory'.

-In this module we will be start our project.
+In this module, we will be start our project.
 To do this we will need to create a virtual environment.
+>Note: Python virtual env docs can be found [here](https://docs.python.org/3/tutorial/venv.html).

 1) Virtual Environment: Open a terminal and use the following command to create a virtual environment.
->Note: Python virtual env docs can be found [here](https://docs.python.org/3/tutorial/venv.html).
 ```
 python -m venv venv
 ```